Olympic Dome Rock Climbing

 , etc), but continue north along the main wash until it begins to veer a bit to the northwest and become a bit rocky.
 At this point, you should head right (east) into a tributary wash that opens up and eventually angles a bit to the northeast.
 Where this wash finally takes a distinct right turn (east-south-east) you will see Olympic Dome pretty much straight ahead (to the northeast); it is the right-most and higher formation on the hillside.

 Turn somewhat left (leaving the main wash) and head over a rise and boulders into a small wash system that heads up and to the right of Olympic Dome.
 You will pass the Shark Fin while heading up this wash.
 Soon, you must scramble up boulders to the base of Olympic Dome, ending up near its right end, almost directly below Black Diamond.

 Climbing Season For the Queen Mountain area.

 6 Total Climbing Routes

 Classic Climbing Routes in Olympic Dome

 Browse More Rock Climbing Classics in Olympic Dome

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Olympic Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Olympic Dome:

 Featured Route For Olympic Dome